miladxandi/Simplist/UnitTestings/README.md

 > phpunit.bat

-3. Download newest version of phpunit from [here](https://phpunit.de/) At the time of writing this I get version phpunit 6.2 and PHP 7.1.4.
+3.Download newest version of phpunit from [here](https://phpunit.de/) At the time of writing this I get version phpunit 6.2 and PHP 7.1.4.

-4. Copy downloaded file to xampp\php folder For me it's: phpunit-6.2.2.phar for you it might be different version.
+4.Copy downloaded file to xampp\php folder For me it's: phpunit-6.2.2.phar for you it might be different version.

-5. Now **change** name of the **phpunit-6.2.2.phar** to **phpunit.phar**
+5.Now **change** name of the **phpunit-6.2.2.phar** to **phpunit.phar**

 I also renamed file phpunit to phpunit-org just in case.

-6. Edit file phpunit.bat
+6.Edit file phpunit.bat

-7. Find line that says:
+7.Find line that says:

     >`""%PHPBIN%" "C:\AnyFolderYouInsalledWampTo\xampp\php\phpunit" %*`